-Since the pandemic, mortgage rates hit a record low.
+Since the pandemic, mortgage rates have hit a record low.
 In 2020, a 30-year fixed mortgage rate was 3.86%, and now it has fallen to 2.96%, according to Bankrate.
-As such, many homeowners are taking this opportunity to refinance their home mortgage.
+Many homeowners are taking this opportunity to refinance their home mortgages.
 The most common reason for refinancing your home is to receive a better interest term and rate.
-Other homeowners refinance to take out a sum from their equity and to replace their monthly mortgage payment with a longer repayment term.
-Lower interest rates not only mean saving money, but it also means paying down your principal faster.
+Other homeowners refinance to remove a sum from their equity and replace their monthly mortgage payment with a longer repayment term.
+Lower interest rates mean saving money and paying down your principal faster.

-You should always be sure you are in the proper financial position to take out a new loan.
-This means you need a high credit score, a steady job, and enough liquidity to ensure you can pay your new mortgage.
-So, while lower interest rates and smaller monthly mortgage payments may be what you’re after, there are always risks involved when you refinance.
-We’ll give you the lowdown on everything you need to know about refinancing.
-We will include why you should do so and when you shouldn’t.
+It would help if you always were sure you were in the proper financial position to take out a new loan: a high credit score, a steady job, and enough liquidity to pay your new mortgage.
+So, while lower interest rates and smaller monthly mortgage payments may be what you’re after, there are always risks when refinancing.

-You need to research to find a lender that has favorable terms.
-You should compare and contrast your loan options with different lenders.
-Remember you have a choice.
-You don’t have to refinance with your current lender.
-You should apply to as many mortgage lenders as you can.
-However, you need to consider how many times your credit is pulled when you apply to multiple lenders.
-The best way to find a reputable lender is by working with a mortgage broker who can recommend several lenders who will best meet your needs.
+The best way to find a reputable lender is by working with a mortgage broker who can recommend several lenders that best meet your needs.
 Once you apply for preapproval with a lender, the lender will give you a loan estimate that lays out your refinancing costs.

-Refinancing your home is just like the process you went through with getting your original mortgage loan.
-You need to fill out the loan application.
-You need to submit documentation.
+Refinancing your home is like the process you went through with getting your original mortgage loan.
+You need to fill out the loan application, and you need to submit documentation.
 For example, these include pay stubs or copies of your bank statement.
-You need to await underwriting.
-An underwriter scrutinizes your finances to assess how much risk a lender will take if they decide to give you a mortgage loan.
-And finally, you need to close on your loan.

-How long it takes to refinance depends on your lender.
-For example, if interest rates are low and the lender deals with a plethora of new applicants who want to take advantage of those rates, the lender may take longer to process your loan.
+If interest rates are low and the lender deals with many new applicants who want to take advantage of those rates, the lender may take longer to process your loan.

-There are several reasons why homeowners consider refinancing their mortgage.
+There are several reasons why homeowners consider refinancing their mortgages.
 Most people refinance when they have equity in their home, which is the difference between the amount owed to the mortgage company and the home’s worth.
-If your cost of living will increase because you have a baby or if your income has decreased because you took a better job but with less pay or laid off, refinancing may benefit you.
-If you want to buy stocks or reinvest in other properties, those are also valid reasons.
+If your cost of living increases, because you have a baby or your income has decreased because you took a better job with less pay or were laid off, refinancing may benefit you.

 In a nutshell, here are the reasons why you should refinance.